 For many, food and drink is the reason to visit Kraków.
 You’ll find food from all over the world, as well as a refreshing range of places to eat vegan.
 But, while you’re here, you should get to know the many delights of Polish and Eastern European cooking.
 Pick somewhere from our list of restaurants or find out how to decode a menu with a Polish food crawl.

 Kraków is also an excellent city for bars and drinking.
 Get the low down on how Polish beer is brewed with a guided tasting session.
 Or navigate your way through inventive variations of flavoured vodka.
-You could also learn to make pretzels Kraków style in an obwarzanek workshop.
+See our Kraków Drink Tours page for more.

 Walk In The Footsteps Of The Great Polish Kings And Queens